dbroemmel/howfairis/README.rst

       -i, --ignore-repo-config        Ignore any configuration files on the remote.

-      -s, --self-hosted TEXT          URL of a self-hosted GitLab instance to use.
+      -s, --self-hosted               Use a self-hosted GitLab instance, guessing the FQDN to use.
 This may not work, depending on the server version.
-Expect errors if unsupported
+Expect
-                                      features are requried.
+                                      errors if unsupported features are requried.

       -p, --path TEXT                 Relative path (on the remote).
 Use this if you want howfairis to look for a README and